The Right To Severance Pay In California

 Severance agreements are not required in California but many companies offer them to employees in employment contracts or use them as a way to uphold noncompete and other agreements.
 Negotiating a severance agreement that provides adequate compensation and benefits while upholding your rights is critical and an experienced lawyer can help you achieve your goals.
 You may also have claims for breach of oral, written or implied contracts with your employer, and only an experienced employment attorney can evaluate these claims.

-At The Rutten Law Firm, APC, located in Studio City and serving the communities of Southern California, our employment law attorneys provide counsel and representation in severance negotiation and litigation.
+At The Rutten Law Firm, APC, located in Woodland Hills and serving the communities of Southern California, our employment law attorneys provide counsel and representation in severance negotiation and litigation.
 We will work hard to obtain the maximum amount of benefits and compensation in your severance agreement and uphold your rights through the protection of your agreement.

 Severance Agreements And Your Rights